 ” ‘She’s just lazy.’
 ‘He doesn’t pay attention.’
 ‘My children don’t apply themselves.’ “

 It’s truly difficult to work with a child who just shuts down.
 Merry Marinello is a veteran homeschool mom and is part of our customer service team here at All About Learning Press.
 In this post, Merry offers 9 tips for dealing with tears and frustrations in your homeschool.

-1. Don’t be afraid to take a break when your child has reached a critical point.
 Stop and have a snack or eat some lunch, then sit down later and have a casual conversation.
 “So, I’ve noticed spelling really upsets you sometimes.
 Why is that?”
 Dig around until you find some of the frustration points, and don’t necessarily try to solve the problem right then—mainly listen and sympathize.
 “You’re right, that part of spelling is really hard.”
 During the course of your conversation, you might find out something that will help you address issues with your child in the future.
 He might make a comment about a particular curriculum that pushes him over the edge, or you may be able to get an understanding of what he thinks your expectations are.
 You might even learn something about how he views himself.

-2. After listening to your child’s frustrations, open up dialogue with your child.
 Ask him what would help when he gets frustrated.
 Sometimes my children weren’t sure what would help, so I would talk with them about a “self-control toolbox.”
 We all have frustrations, but how do we deal with them?
 How does Daddy deal with them?
 How does Mommy?
 I remember one day I was late for something and couldn’t find my car keys, and suddenly it clicked—I was modeling how to have a full-blown temper tantrum!